In this article:

 Conditions could include paying off an existing debt, selling another home or providing further documentation (for example, a professional valuation of a property you would like to purchase), depending on your circumstances.

-The process: How do you get pre-approved for a home loan?
+How do you get pre-approved for a home loan?

 The process of getting a pre-approval typically involves applying to your selected lender, who will check your finances (such as checking your credit score) and assess whether you’ll be able to repay a loan.